Bohemian style

-The Bohemian style focuses on colour, life, and culture as its main aspects, seeking to replicate the Romani nomadic lifestyle.
-The word Bohemian comes from the French word "bohémien," meaning Romani.
-Somebody who lives a Bohemian lifestyle lives unconventionally, usually in a colony with others.
-The Bohemian clothing style seeks to reflect the unconventional or "bohemian" lifestyle, evolving over the years.

-Reflecting on the fashion style of "Boho-chic" in the early years of the 21st century, The Sunday Times found it ironic that fashionable girls "wore ruffled floral skirts in the hopes of looking Bohemian, nomadic, spirited and non-bourgeois," whereas "gypsy girls themselves are sexy and delightful precisely because they do not give a hoot for fashion."
-On the other hand, elements of bohemian dress in the late 19th and early 20th centuries represented the way of life.
-Today's bohemian fashion includes flowing textiles and attractive female silhouettes.
-The way it varies, though, is that it draws style cues from the 1960s and 1970s, usually referring to the clothing that concertgoers at the first Woodstock music festival.
-Examples of Bohemian style are ikat or paisley blouses paired with cutoff jeans for women or vintage button-down shirts for men.
+The Bohemian style, often termed 'Boho chic', is a fashion and lifestyle choice characterized by its unconventional and free-spirited essence.
+While its precise origins are debated, Bohemian style is believed to have been influenced by the nomadic lifestyle of the Romani people during the late 19th century to the early 20th century.
+The term 'Bohemian' itself derives from the French 'Bohémien,' originally associated with the Roma community due to a historical misconception that they originated from Bohemia, a region in the Czech Republic.

+Throughout history, Bohemian fashion has undergone significant transformations, reflecting the cultural shifts and influences of each era.
+Today, contemporary Bohemian fashion embraces flowing fabrics, vibrant colors, and natural, woven materials instead of knits.
+This style draws inspiration from various sources, including the counterculture movements of the 1960s and 1970s, reminiscent of the attire worn by attendees of the inaugural Woodstock music festival.

+The Bohemian style has achieved global popularity, appealing to individuals seeking a unique and individualistic approach to fashion and lifestyle.
+It encourages a sense of freedom and self-expression, often attracting those who prefer to live unconventionally, sometimes in a nomadic manner, and who may reside in colonies or communes, fostering a strong sense of community.

 Early 19th century and the role of women

-The Bohemian sub-culture has been closely connected with predominantly male artists and intellectuals.
+The Bohemian subculture has been closely affiliated with predominantly male artists and intellectuals.
 The female counterparts have been closely connected with the Grisettes, young women who combined part-time prostitution with various other occupations.
 In the first quarter of the 19th century, the term "grisette" also referred to independent young women.
 They often worked as seamstresses or milliner's assistants and frequented Bohemian artistic and cultural venues in Paris.
 Many grisettes worked as artist models, often providing sexual favors to the artists in addition to posing for them.
-During the time of King Louis-Philippe, they came to dominate the Bohemian modelling scene.
+During the time of King Louis-Philippe, they came to dominate the Bohemian modeling scene.